Woolly rhinoceros: Ancient art

 Many cave paintings from the Upper Paleolithic depict woolly rhinoceroses.
 The animal's defining features are prominently drawn, complete with the raised back and hump, contrasting with its low-lying head.
 Two curved lines represent the ears.
-The animal's horns are drawn with their long curvature, and in some cases the coat is also indicated.
+The animal's horns are drawn with their long curvature, and in some cases, the coat is also indicated.
 Many paintings show a black band dividing the body.

 About 20 Paleolithic drawings of woolly rhinos were known before the discovery of the Chauvet Cave in France.
 They are dated at over 31,000 years old, probably from the Aurignacian, engraved on cave walls or drawn in red or black.
 One scene depicts two rhinos fighting each other with their horns.
 Other illustrations are found in the Rouffignac and Lascaux caves.
 One drawing from Font-de-Gaume shows a noticeably higher head posture, and others were drawn in red pigments in the Kapova Cave in the Ural Mountains.
 Some images show rhinoceroses struck with spears or arrows, signifying human hunting.

 The site of Dolní Věstonice in Moravia, Czech Republic, was found with more than seven hundred statuettes of animals, many of woolly rhinoceroses.

 Extinction

-Many of the remaining Eurasian steppe megafauna of the Pleistocene, like the woolly rhinoceros, became extinct by the retreat of the Last Glacial Maximum.
-Theories for the cause of the extinction of Coelodonta antiquitatis are climate change associated with the receding Ice age and human hunting (q.v.
-Quaternary extinction event).
-Other cold-adapted species, such as reindeer, muskox and wisent, survived this period of climatic change and many others like it.
-However, more recent studies indicate that the woolly rhinoceros may have been specialized to the mammoth steppe, and the paludification and dramatic shrinkage of this habitat due to increased preciptation following the Last Glacial Maximum may have caused its range to slowly contract to whatever refugia were left for the steppe, and ultimately go extinct.

-Radiocarbon dating indicates that populations survived as recently as about 10,000 BC in western Siberia.
-However, the accuracy of this date is uncertain, as several radiocarbon plateaus exist around this time.
-A Holocene survival of the species in supported by eDNA studies showing that the woolly rhinoceros persisted in northeastern Siberia until 9.8 ± 0.2 ka.